Harshitnitw/data-preprocessing-and-embedding/README.md

 ## data-preprocessing-and-embedding

-Using Vector embeddings, TF-IDF, Bag of Words, one hot encoding etc. for preprocessing text
+Using Vector embeddings, TF-IDF, Bag of Words, one hot encoding etc. for preprocessing and sentiment analysis of text